karlicoss/cachew/README.md

 * why not [marshmallow](https://marshmallow.readthedocs.io/en/3.0/nesting.html)?

   Marshmallow is a common way to map data into db-friendly format, but it requires explicit schema which is an overhead when you have it already in the form of type annotations.
-I've looked at existing projects to utilise type annotations, but didn't find them covering all I wanted:
+I've looked at existing projects to utilize type annotations, but didn't find them covering all I wanted:

   * https://marshmallow-annotations.readthedocs.io/en/latest/ext/namedtuple.html#namedtuple-type-api
   * https://pypi.org/project/marshmallow-dataclass